Roger Hernández: Controversies

 In 2007, West Covina police responded to Hernández's home after a neighbor reported hearing a loud argument and "someone getting slammed around with a male and female yelling," but no charges were filed.
 These allegations were also made during Hernández's re-election campaign for the West Covina city council.
 Hernández claimed that the allegation was politically motivated.

+Hernández was arrested for drunk driving in Concord, California on March 27, 2012.
+A jury later found him not guilty.

+The former West Covina public information officer and city manager sued Hernández, alleging a hostile work environment in 2012; this was rejected by a jury.

+In January 2015, Hernández was charged with money-laundering by the California Fair Political Practices Commission after a probable cause finding that his campaign committee had filed "an inaccurate semi-annual campaign statement with the Secretary of State, falsely reporting information regarding the true sources of contributions received."
+The case was later dropped.